techsemicolon/laravel-query-to-csv/README.md

 If you worry that you need to pass raw queries for it, do not worry.
 We have got you covered :).
 You can pass the query builder and it will do  the rest internally without causing you an extra overhead.

 PS : It work's for local database server.
-The features for remove database server will be added shortly.
+The features for remote database server will be added shortly.

 ## Installation